-The free football clinic is one of many Youth Football initiatives the 49ers organization puts on throughout the year.
+The free football clinic was one of the highlights of the many Youth Football initiatives the 49ers organization undertakes year round.

 To start the day, the camp participants were invited to take an exclusive look at their favorite players as the San Francisco 49ers held a full-padded practice.
 Despite the glaring sun, the players showed the kids their mettle by giving their full efforts in offensive, defensive and special team drills.
 There were cheers from the young crowd as rookie wide receiver Josh Morgan made electrifying catches and linebackers Joe Staley and Jeff Ulbrich teamed up to make big stops.

 The players were also an on-the-field reminder of the importance of heat-illness prevention as they demonstrated proper hydration with their short water breaks when necessary.

 After practice the prospective football players took the field as a team, sporting official Gatorade Junior Training Camp t-shirts.
 The 49ers' Youth Football staff gave the group instructions and safety tips, and then all of the young athletes were given the chance to participate in many of the same activities that they had just watched their favorite 49ers perform.